 - WLOS: Cooling systems that use Freon could end up costing consumers money

 - FOX 46: Sticker shock: Price of Freon soars amid summer heat wave

 - WBTV: Rising Freon costs surprising some homeowners

 These news outlets and others are reporting ever climbing prices for the precious resource.
 One Wisconsin homeowner was quoted a price of $900 per bottle, while the owner of a heating and air company in North Carolina quoted a price of $800 per jug, with it costing over $2,000 to repair and fully charge a system using R-22.

 Some areas have seen price increases of 300% in the last year, while a Wisconsin technician claimed a year over year cost increase of 500%.

 Soon, increasingly expensive R-22 Freon will simply become impossible to find.

-For those needing to have their air conditioner topped off, you’ll be happy to know that we are offering an $89 AC checkup and top-off special right now, which includes up to one pound of Freon.
-This is a fantastic discount on the prevailing rate for Freon, and you will never see a price that low again.
+For those needing to have their air conditioner topped off, you’ll be happy to know that we are always offering a great deals on AC checkup and top-off services.

 Frankly, the reality is that within the next three to four years, it will become impossible to recharge systems that use R-22.
 We simply won’t be able to acquire it anymore, once existing supplies run out.
 And even before then, most homeowners simply won’t be able to afford the cost of Freon, even if it is available.